-In case you haven’t yet heard, District 11 Councilmember Mike Bonin has conceded the “extremely unpopular” road diets in PDR, and lanes will be restored starting soon.
-Other safety measures will be implemented, including speed feedback signs, flashing beacon crosswalks, speed tables and head starts for pedestrians at crossings.
+District 11 Councilmember Mike Bonin conceded the “extremely unpopular” road diets in PDR, and lanes will be restored starting soon.
+Other safety measures were implemented, including speed feedback signs, flashing beacon crosswalks, speed tables and head starts for pedestrians at crossings.
 These were exactly the solutions that should have been implemented at the start.

 The road diets in Playa del Rey caused more than 50 accidents in just 4 months on streets where accidents previously averaged less than 12 per year.
 They damaged lives and livelihoods, families, businesses and communities.
 In an effort to reduce the number of cars on the roads, proponents forgot about the people in those cars, and that being able to drive — to work, to school, to the doctor, to home — means the average person can make life work in this spread out metropolis.